NikolasSkrlj/Frizz/README.md

 # Frizz

 Frizz is a MERN stack application for making hair salon appointments that are based in Croatia.
 It also includes the features for smart search of hair salons and a review system in which users can give feedback for the hair salon and/or hairdressers.
+This app was created as a part of my final project for Bachelor's degree in computer science, but as it was my first dive into web development, it contains mostly beginner level code practices :) .

 # URL

 https://frizz-me.com/

 # Technology